 Volunteers are vital to the service we deliver.
-They contribute to the effective delivery of services and also bring a range of skills and experience that compliment the work we do with our service users.
+They contribute to the effective delivery of services and also bring a range of skills and experience that complement the work we do with our service users.

 There are opportunities for volunteers across the organisation, including on the Board of Trustees and working alongside staff in projects.